Dehydrating Bell Peppers

 - People who want to store dried bell peppers for more than the period of four months must do the blanching.
-In case of short period preservation, the step of blanching can ignore.
+In the case of short-period preservation, the step of blanching can ignore.

 Different Uses of the Dehydrated Bell Peppers

 Below you can find some incredible uses of the dehydrated bell peppers:

 - You can use the dried bell peppers in the stews or soups.

 - To increase the flavor of the eggs, you can add dried bell peppers.